oiotoxt/all-rl-algorithms-fork/README.md

 This repository is a collection of Python implementations of various Reinforcement Learning (RL) algorithms.
 The *primary* goal is **educational**: to get a deep and intuitive understanding of how these algorithms work under the hood. 🧠 Due to the recent explosion in the AI domain especially Large Language Models, and many more applications it is important to understand core reinforcement learning algorithms.

+This repository also includes a [comprehensive cheat sheet](cheatsheet.md) summarizing key concepts and algorithms for quick reference.

 **This is *not* a performance-optimized library!** I prioritize readability and clarity over speed and advanced features.
 Think of it as your interactive textbook for RL.

 ## Updates:
+- **2 April 2025**: Added a comprehensive [RL Cheat Sheet](cheatsheet.md) summarizing all implemented algorithms and core concepts.
+Repository now includes 18 algorithm notebooks.
 - **30 March 2025**: Added 18 new algorithms.

 ## 🌟 Why This Repo?